Contents

 Summary of changes

-We propose a new protocol for iteration, BorrowingSequence, which will work with noncopyable types and provide more efficient iteration in some circumstances for copyable types.
+We propose a new protocol for iteration, Iterable, which provides a universal implementation point for synchronous iteration.
+Types conforming to Iterable can be noncopyable or nonescapable, can have noncopyable or nonescapable elements, and can throw during iteration.
 The Swift compiler will support use of this protocol via the familiar for-in syntax.

 Motivation